Admission Requirements: Physician Assistant Studies, M.S.

 - Prerequisite courses include:

-- One semester of human anatomy and one semester of human physiology.
-This may be substituted with the combination of Anatomy and Physiology I and Anatomy and Physiology II (with a minimum of six credits).
+- One semester of human anatomy AND one semester of human physiology OR a combination of Anatomy and Physiology I and II

 - Meet the Technical Standards for the physician assistant program.